brittanyjat/breed101/README.md

     - Reset button restores all breeds to Explore component
     - Need to figure out a way to remove filters rather than resetting all data.
 2. Styled explore
+3. Started sorting option on explore component.
+---
+#### March 18, 2018
+1. Couldn't figure out why sort wasn't working.
+Realized by console logging typeof() that my the data coming back from my tables was all in strings.
+    - Changed column types in traits table to 'integer' rather than numeric.
+Problem solved!